jrkapciak/infotrasa.pl/README.md

 12.2017
-Project is in early state of development -> it's working almost as intendent but with many 'temporary' solution.
-Infotrasa was created be we with 'ZERO' knownlage about how proper web app should look like.
-In early days of 2018 I will rewrite whole project to use django - REST - leaflet.Consider this version as backup version/learning/demo.
+Project is currently being updated.
+It is working, but many 'temporary' solutions were used in the early stages of development.
+Infotrasa was created when I still had zero knowledge about how a proper web app should look like.
+In 2018 I will rewrite the whole project  using django-rest-framework.
+Please consider this version a demo or backup.